East Bergholt: Governance

 The parish of East Bergholt is its own electoral ward as part of Babergh District council and is part of the Samford division of Suffolk County Council.

 The village has its own parish council made up of 13 councillors.

 The village is twinned with the village of Barbizon in France.

+As with some other English towns and villages located on the border of two counties, the postal address and postcode of East Bergholt is actually linked to Colchester which is in Essex.
+East Bergholt also has Colchester (“CO…”) postcodes despite it (East Bergholt) actually being in Suffolk.

 Climate

 East Bergholt has a weather station for which data is available.
 The village experiences a maritime climate with a narrow range of temperature and rainfall spread evenly throughout the year.
 See Ipswich Climate data.

 Amenities

-The village is the home of the East Bergholt Dramatic Society, which was probably formed some time during the 1960s.
-Lady Anne Wake-Walker was President of the Society for most of the time from its inception to the early 1990s.
-Her daughter Diana MacFarlane is the present President.
-The group, which has about 20 members, meets most Tuesdays and Thursdays at the Constable Memorial Hall, from 8pm to 10pm.
+The East Bergholt Dramatic Society was established in the 1960s.
+Lady Anne Wake-Walker was president until the 1990s, and was succeeded by her daughter.
+The group, with about 20 members, meets regularly at the Constable Memorial Hall.